fleetdm/fleet/docs/Deploy/public-ip.md

 # Public IPs of devices

-Fleet attempts to deduce the public IP of devices from well-known HTTP headers received on requests made by the osquery agent.
+Fleet attempts to deduce the public IP of devices from well-known HTTP headers received on requests made by Fleet's agent (fleetd).

 The HTTP request headers are checked in the following order:
 1. If `True-Client-IP` header is set, then Fleet will extract its value.